GLOBAL MARKETS-Stocks rally, yuan surges as investors bet on China revival

 Data showing unexpected growth in the U.S. services sector last month, almost returning to its pre-pandemic levels, also helped drive Wall Street higher and lift Brent crude futures, the global benchmark for oil.

+The Nasdaq set fresh all-time and closing highs, led by Amazon.com IncAMZN.O as its shares crossed $3,000 for the first time.
+Tesla Inc TSLA.O jumped 13.5%, up 228% so far this year.

-The yuan led commodity currencies higher against the dollar as investors lapped up risky assets on growing expectations of a strong economic rebound in China, where an index of blue-chip Chinese shares .CSI300 soared to its highest level in five years.
+The yuan led commodity currencies higher against the dollar as investors lapped up risky assets on growing expectations of a strong economic rebound in China, where an index of blue-chip Chinese shares .CSI300 soared to a five-year high.

 A Chinese economic revival bodes well for Australia and Europe, which count Beijing as their biggest trading partner.

-The euro EUR= was up 0.56% at $1.1311 and European shares jumped.
+The euro EUR= advanced 0.55% to $1.1310 and European shares jumped.
 The broad FTSEurofirst 300 index .FTEU3 added 1.53% as stocks exposed to China - carmakers .SXAP, industrials .SXNP, energy firms .SXEP and luxury goods makers - rose strongly.
 Banks .SX7P also rallied. .EU

-Stephen Gallo, European head of FX strategy at BMO Financial Group, said the rally in Chinese stocks was the big catalyst, adding: "The only caveat is that China's economy is not driven purely by free-market forces.
+The rally in Chinese stocks was the big catalyst, said Stephen Gallo, European head of FX strategy at BMO Financial Group.
+"The only caveat is that China's economy is not driven purely by free-market forces.
 But if regulators in China are engineering a stronger equity market, it can still feed through to the rest of the world."

-Chinese blue chips .CSI300 jumped 5.7% on top of a 7% gain last week to their highest in five years.
+Chinese blue chips .CSI300 jumped 5.7% on top of a 7% gain last week to their highest since June 2015.
 Even Japan's Nikkei .N225, which has lagged due to a soft domestic economy, rose 1.8%.

-MSCI's All-Country World Index .MIWD00000PUS, a gauge of equity performance in 49 countries, rose 1.6%.
-Emerging markets rose 2.45%, their biggest single-day gain in three months.
+MSCI's All-Country World Index .MIWD00000PUS, a gauge of equity performance in 49 countries, rose 1.8%.
+Emerging markets jumped 2.59%, their biggest single-day gain in three months.

 A slew of upbeat U.S. data, including a record rise in June payrolls last week, has powered the Nasdaq .IXIC to fresh all-time highs and lifted stock markets around the world on recovery hopes.

-But a resurgence of coronavirus cases in the United States has clouded the future.
-In the first five days of July, 16 states reported record increases in new cases of COVID-19, the disease caused by the virus that has infected nearly 3 million Americans and killed more than 130,000, according to a Reuters tally.
+But a resurgence of U.S. coronavirus cases has clouded the future.
+In the first five days of July, 16 U.S. states reported record increases in new cases of COVID-19, the disease caused by the virus that has infected nearly 3 million Americans and killed more than 130,000, according to a Reuters tally.

 U.S. Treasury yields were higher on Monday as investors priced in auctions this week that will increase the supply of the low-risk debt.